Lower Back Pain? What is Causing Your Back Pain and How to Fix It.

 Back pain is a common complaint in today’s world as we sit hunched over our desks or staring at our screens.
 So many people experience some type of pain in the lower back that we tend to think of it as a normal.
-We break down what is normal when it comes to back pain, what is not, and how you can get help for your painful back.
+We break down what is normal when it comes to back pains, what is not, and how you can get help for your painful back.

 What is Back Pain?

 Back pain affects people of all ages regardless of their health or fitness level.
-There are many different types of back pain and the pain is usually related to the cause.
+There are many different types of back pains and the pain is usually related to the cause.
 The most common location for back pain is the lower back between your hips and your ribs.
 This is called the lower lumbar region.
 The lumbar vertebrae form the base of your backbone.
 Along with back pain, there may also be stiffness in the muscles as well as a limited range of movement or mobility.

 What Does Back Pain Feel Like?

-Back pain has many forms.
+Back pains has many forms.
 For some, it is a dull aching or soreness that is worse with movement.
 For others, it can be worse with no movement and is typically more painful in the morning after a night’s sleep.
 There may also be a sharp stabbing sensation with any movement to the torso.
 The pain can radiate down your leg into your foot and you may feel numbness, tingling, and weakness in your lower back, buttocks, legs, and feet.

 What Causes Back Pain?